mateusbraga/freestore/docs/fault-tolerance-model.md

 ### End-to-end layer

-Masks divergence in the responses.
+The end-to-end layer masks divergence in the responses from the servers.

     Read() (value, error)
     Write(value) error